 China to lift lockdown in most of virus-hit Hubei province

-BEIJING — Chinese authorities announced Tuesday they would end a two-month lockdown of most of virus-hit Hubei province at midnight.
+BEIJING — Chinese authorities said Tuesday they will end a two-month lockdown of most of coronavirus-hit Hubei province at midnight, as domestic cases of the virus continue to subside.

 People with a clean bill of health will be allowed to leave, the provincial government said.
 The city of Wuhan, where the outbreak started in late December, will remain locked down until April 8.